About Marion Miller

 • Environmental Leader Program, Stonnington Council and Port Phillip Ecocentre.

-• Compassion Masterclass two day, Mindful Leadership Forum with Emiliana R. Simon-Thomas (UC Berkley)
+• Compassion Two-day Masterclass, with Emiliana R. Simon-Thomas (UC Berkley)

-• Mindful Self-Compassion Core Skills Training with Christopher Germer, PhD. & Kathleen Cator
+• Mindful Self-Compassion Two-day Core Skills Training with Christopher Germer, PhD. & Kathleen Cator

 • Jungian and Post Jungian Clinical Concept, Archetypes and Individuation.
 Applied Jungian Studies